Dinner parties are great.

 Hide | Mayfair

-If you want to, er, hide away in Ollie Dabbous’ critically acclaimed, Michelin starred restaurant, there are four private dining rooms in which to do so.
-The most atmospheric is the Reading Room, with a curving banquette resting on stacks of books, and books and branches whimsically twisting around the entrance.
+If you want to, er, hide away in Ollie Dabbous’ critically acclaimed, Michelin starred restaurant, there are five private dining rooms in which to do so.
+The most atmospheric is the Reading Room, with a curving banquette resting on stacks of literature, and books and branches whimsically twisting around the entrance.